Do You Have to Take Thyroid Medication For Life Once You Start?

 I’ve seen many situations where patients are told they have a huge thyroid problem and yet their symptoms don’t align with that diagnosis at all.

-It isn’t until they get their thyroid retested that they realize something was wrong with the first set of lab tests.
+It isn’t until they get their thyroid retested that they realize something is wrong with the first set of lab tests.

 Always make sure that your thyroid lab tests align with your symptoms.
 If there is an inconsistency between the two then it never hurts to retest your thyroid gland.